nk1044/autoDocs/Readme.md

 - Sync across multiple platforms
 - Offline access capability

-## Why AutoDocs?
+## Why docsWrite?
-AutoDocs simplifies your note-taking experience by providing a single source of truth for all your documentation needs.
+docsWrite simplifies your note-taking experience by providing a single source of truth for all your documentation needs.
 Say goodbye to scattered notes across different apps and hello to organized, accessible, and secure note management.

 ## Project Status
 This project is actively maintained and regularly updated with new features and improvements.